Willo Perron

 WP

-I’m just doing whatever I’m doing in the moment, which is somewhere in this nebulous blob.
-I’m not collecting stripes or trophies.
-I’m just working through the challenges in front of me.
-Not wanting to be labeled [as a creative director, an interior designer…] is about foresight, about staying a little outside the argument, outside this sort of sense of belonging.
-People buy into labels because they believe it makes them more attractive…
+I’m just doing whatever I’m doing in the moment, somewhere inside this nebulous blob.
+I’m not collecting stripes or trophies—I’m just working through the challenges in front of me.
+Rejecting labels—creative director, interior designer—is really about foresight.
+It’s about staying slightly outside the argument, outside that impulse toward belonging.
+People buy into labels because they think it makes them more attractive…

 EO